dataset-ninja/insulator-defect-detection/README.md

 # Insulator-Defect Detection

-Insulator-Defect Detection is a dataset for object detection tasks.
+Insulator-Defect Detection is a dataset for object detection task.